2017–18 UConn Huskies women's basketball team: Notre Dame

 The game against the third-ranked and undefeated Notre Dame was highly anticipated, resulting in a sellout for the XL center.
-Connecticut lead at the end of the first quarter by four points, but the Irish responded with a 24–4 run to take a seven-point lead into halftime.
-The third quarter was close but Notre Dame extended the lead by a single point to enter the fourth quarter with an eight-point lead.
-UConn's Samuelson had missed the prior four games with the foot injury but was able to play in this game until the early in the fourth quarter when she reaggravated her foot injury and had to leave.
-Williams was battling migraines, and ineffective in the first half when she scored only two points on one of seven shooting and did not play the second half.
+Connecticut led at the end of the first quarter by four points, but the Irish responded with a 24–4 run to take a seven-point lead into halftime.
+The third quarter was close, but Notre Dame extended the lead by a single point to enter the fourth quarter with an eight-point lead.
+UConn's Samuelson had missed the prior four games with her foot injury, but was able to play in this game until the early in the fourth quarter, when she reaggravated her injury and had to leave.
+Williams was battling a migraine, and ineffective in the first half, when she scored only two points on one of seven shooting and did not play the second half.
 Despite missing two of the top players, UConn outscored Notre Dame 26-9 in the fourth quarter, ending up with 80–71 victory.
 Five Huskies scored in double digits.
-Despite missing most of the fourth quarter Samuelson was leading scorer with 18 followed closely by Stevens with 17.
+Despite missing most of the fourth quarter, Samuelson was the leading scorer with 18, followed by Stevens with 17.

 DePaul

 DePaul chose to have the official opening of their new Wintrust Arena on the night that UConn came to town.
 The Huskies quickly quashed any notion that the Blue Demons would christen their new arena with a win.
-Really in the game, UConn went on a 14–2 run, aided by back-to-back three-pointers from Dangerfield to set the tone for the game.
-Samuelson was cleared to play what started off slowly missing several over early shots but she ended up hitting half of her field-goal attempts to lead the Huskies with 20 points.
-It was not a one-person show as six different players scored in double figures.
+Early in the game, UConn went on a 14–2 run, aided by back-to-back three-pointers from Dangerfield to set the tone for the game.
+Samuelson was cleared to play, and started off slowly, missing several early shots, but she ended up hitting half of her field-goal attempts, to lead the Huskies with 20 points.
+This was not a one-person show, as six different players scored in double figures.
 Collier had a double double with 17 points and 10 rebounds.
-The final score in favor of the Huskies was 103–69.
+The final score, in favor of the Huskies, was 103–69.